mark-thompson01/ports-protocols-and-network-scanners/README.md

 ## 📖 Overview

-Networking is the backbone of IT.
+Networking is the backbone of IT:

 Understanding **TCP/IP, ports, protocols, and network scanning** is essential for troubleshooting, system administration, and security assessments.

 In this lab, I created a structured **HTML guide** that explains how ports and protocols work and demonstrates how to: